digineo/texd/docs/api-render.md

 ## Render a document

-To create a PDF document from an input `.tex` file, send a HTTP POST to the `/render` endpoint.
+To create a PDF document from an input `.tex` file, send an HTTP POST to the `/render` endpoint.
-You may encode the payload as `multipart/form-data` or `application/x-www-form-encoded`, however the latter is not recommended.
+You may encode the payload as `multipart/form-data` or `application/x-www-form-urlencoded`, however the latter is not recommended.

 Assuming, you have a `input.tex` in the current directory, you can issue the following command